waveform80/picamera/docs/install3.rst

-For anybody wishing to hack on the project please understand that although it is technically written in pure Python, heavy use of :mod:`ctypes` is involved so the code really doesn't look much like Python - more a sort of horrid mish-mash of C and Python.
+For anybody wishing to hack on the project please understand that although it is technically written in pure Python, heavy use of :mod:`ctypes` is involved so the code really doesn't look much like Python - more a sort of horrid mishmash of C and Python.

 The project consists primarily of a class (:class:`~picamera.camera.PiCamera`) which is a re-implementation of high-level bits of the ``raspistill`` and